NGLY1 deficiency: Signs and symptoms

+Cause

 Diagnosis

 NGLY1 deficiency can be suspected based on clinical findings, however confirmation of the diagnosis requires the identification of biallelic pathogenic variants in NGLY1 through genetic testing.
 Traditional screening tests utilized for congenital disorders of glycosylation, including carbohydrate deficient transferrin are not diagnostic in NGLY1 deficiency.
 To date all variants identified as being causative of NGLY1 deficiency have been sequence variants, rather than copy number variants.
 This spectrum may change as additional cases are identified.
 A common nonsense variant (c.1201A>T (p.Arg401Ter)) accounts for approximately a third of pathogenic variants identified, and is associated with a more severe clinical course.

 There is also a biomarker for NGLY1 deficiency.
 When the NGLY1 protein is missing or not functioning correctly, a specific molecule called GlcNAc-Asn (GNA) accumulates.
 GNA is elevated in individuals with NGLY1 deficiency compared to individuals without the disease.
 Elevated GNA alone is not enough to confirm an NGLY1 deficiency diagnosis, but in combination with molecular genetic testing and clinical findings, it can provides additional support for NGLY1 deficiency.

 Treatment

 There is no cure for NGLY1 deficiency.
 Supportive care is indicated for each patient based on their specific symptoms, and can include eye drops to manage the alacrima, pharmaceutical management of seizures, feeding therapy and physical therapy.
 Most potential treatment options for NGLY1 deficiency are in the pre-clinical stages.
 These include enzyme replacement therapy, as well as ENGase inhibitors.
-Efforts are also underway to find small-molecule stabilizers for the mutant NGLY1 protein variants as a potential means to overcome the N-glycanase deficiency.

 Epidemiology

 Forty-seven patients with confirmed NGLY1 deficiency have been reported in the medical literature.
-Patient advocacy groups have reported approximately 100 patients have been identified.
+The Grace Science Foundation, a patient advocacy group, has identified approximately 150 world-wide.
 Currently, the majority of individuals reported with NGLY1 deficiency are of northern European descent, however this likely reflects an ascertainment bias in these early stages of the disorder.
 Affected individuals with African and Hispanic backgrounds have been identified.